yjyoo773/BaseballGame/README.md

 Version 1.0.7
 - Create element to input player name
 - Design such that when inputting name, hides the element and shows number input elements

+Version 1.0.8
+- Prevent from empty inputs to be entered for player name and number guessed
+- Create local storage
+- When player wins game, name and number of guesses is stored in local storage in sorted order